Stonesitter/OATutor_halu2/README.md

   - works with my custom OATutor-Tooling, which copies order of ProblemIDs in coursePlans.json
 - remove every clickable hyperlink element in the footer
 - added a logging routine in src/util/parentMessaging.js that sends a message for every user input. see limesurvey/OATutor_LimeSurvey_README.txt
+- added support for MathBlocks to allow more flexible formatting.
+Needs bypass in the OATutor-Tooling. see <https://github.com/Stonesitter/OATutor-Tooling/tree/feat/format-bypass>
 #### todo ####
 - reestablish fork to original repo
 - remove lessons header